Last updated on .

 Courtyard

-Unfortunately, the panel next to the entrance falsely indicates that the mosque was originally built by Umayyad prince Maslama ibn Abd al-Malik during the Second Arab Siege of Constantinople in 717-718.
+Unfortunately, the panel next to the entrance falsely indicates that the mosque was originally built by Umayyad prince Maslama ibn Abd al-Malik (d.
+738) during the Second Arab Siege of Constantinople in 717-718.
 This is an Ottoman legend.
 It’s irresponsible and misleading to visitors to display this false history.

-Entrance of the Arab Mosque in Istanbul, Turkey
+Entrance portal of the Arab Mosque

 Panel with false history

-Bell tower of the Arab Mosque in Istanbul, Turkey
+Minaret of the Arab Mosque

-Stone fragments under the bell tower at the Arab Mosque in Istanbul, Turkey
+Stone fragments under the bell tower at the Arab Mosque

 Stone fragments under the bell tower